freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/020_Getting_Started/+page.md

 ## A Minimal Webapp and Server

-The Freon projectional web editor needs to be embedded in an application to work propertly.
+The Freon projectional web editor needs to be embedded in an application to work properly.
 It also needs a server that allows to store and retrieve the models the user creates in the editor.

 For the server we provide a minimal implementation for your convenience.